wxyz-abcd/node-haxball/README.md

         - `plugins`: array of `Plugin` objects to be used. the objects should be derived from the provided `Plugin` class. default value is `[]`.
 (Look at examples/plugins folder for example Plugins to use here, or src/pluginTemplate.js for a template Plugin that contains all callbacks.)
         - `version`: Haxball's version number. other clients cannot join this room if their version number is different than this number. default value is `9`.
         - `kickTimeout`: when you kick the ball, it causes you to release kick button by default. this library changes it so that it causes a timeout that makes you automatically press kick button again. you may assign a negative value to disable this feature. default value is `-1`(msec).
+        - `proxyAgent`: a custom proxy agent for the room's connection.
+This method does not work in browsers.
+Defaults to `null`.

         --- event callbacks section ---
         - `onSuccess(room)`: joined/created `room`.